L0nelyPlut0/Projects/README.txt

                     womans football).
 Argc is needed to run the program, otherwise you will be prompted to input it again and again until you input the correct information.

-        - dna.py:
-            - About:
-                - This program will simulate a DNA sequence check (like what police do) counting the repeats of a STR for the found dna sample and try to match it to a DNA database containing a list of (made-up) people and a segment of the STRs.
-Once the database is checked if a match is found the program with display the matched name, if not then the program will output that no match has been found in the database.
-            - Usage:
-                - This project has 2 extra folders containing a few different sized csv sequence and database files which are both required after the file name to run the program.
-                - Enter this into the terminal to run the program: 'python dna.py databases/small.csv sequences/2.txt' (there are many different files, so other combinations of sequences and database files work)

         - runner game (folder) and RunningMan.py files:
             - About: